Initiative for Maximizing Student Development

 How to Apply

 If you are interested in being considered for the GU IMSD program, please use the “Optional Diversity Statement” of your PhD program application to discuss in a few sentences why you are interested in the IMSD program and what you hope to both gain from and contribute to the program.
 PhD program directors will nominate IMSD fellows for consideration.
-Interviews for the IMSD will take place in the late winter/early spring of 2023.
+Interviews for the IMSD will take place in late winter/early spring.

 Eligibility Criteria